Israeli incursions in the West Bank during the Gaza war: September 5, 2023 incursion

+September 24, 2023 incursion

+At dawn on Sunday, September 24, 2023, Israel returned and invaded the city of Tulkarm in addition to the city's Nour Shams camp.
+This invasion led to the killing of two Palestinians by Israeli forces, while an Israeli soldier was wounded during the invasion.

+Israeli bulldozers destroyed infrastructure and streets in Nour Shams camp, and Palestinian Minister of Public Works and Housing Muhammad Ziyara said: "Under the directives of President Mahmoud Abbas, crews began, since the morning hours, to open roads, secure buildings, and assess the damage to infrastructure and streets".

+On September 24, 2023, the General Secretariat of the Organization of Islamic Cooperation said in response to the Israeli invasion of Tulkarm that it "strongly condemns the escalation of crimes committed by the Israeli occupation forces in the occupied Palestinian territory, which today led to the martyrdom of two Palestinian youths and the destruction of infrastructure in the Nour Shams refugee camp east of Tulkarm".
+The organization said that "these Israeli attacks constitute war crimes and crimes against humanity".
+The organization also called on "the international community to pressure Israel, the occupying power, to put an end to its repeated crimes and violations and to provide international protection for the Palestinian people".

+The Union of Radio and Television of the Organization of Islamic Cooperation also condemned this Israeli invasion of Tulkarm, according to a statement issued by the Union on September 24, 2023.

-October
+October 2023

 On Thursday, 19 October 2023, at 3 a.m., Israeli forces conducted a raid in Tulkarm, focusing on Nur Shams, various neighborhoods, and the Tulkarm camp.
 A 15-year-old boy and his father were killed by snipers.
 In the Nur Shams camp, a drone deployed by Israel resulted in casualties among a group of Palestinians.
 Four children and eight young men were killed in the airstrike.
 The Israeli army reported the death of one officer and injuries to nine soldiers due to the detonation of an explosive device in the Nour Shams camp, with the wounded soldiers transported to the Meir Hospital.

 On the second day of the raid, Friday, 20 October 2023, explosions occurred at dawn and in the morning hours.
 The Tulkarm Battalion reported that additional armed groups had reached Tulkarm to support their efforts.
 The Palestinian Ministry of Health confirmed 13 casualties, including 5 children, with the deceased and injured transported to Martyr Dr. Thabet Thabet Governmental Hospital.

+October 5, 2023 incursion

+Two days before Hamas launched its incursion into Israel, Israeli forces invaded the Tulkarm refugee camp in Tulkarm on October 5, 2023.
+According to the Israeli military, this invasion resulted in five Israeli soldiers being injured by bomb explosions, three of whom were seriously injured and two of whom were moderately injured.